shaohua0116/Activation-Visualization-Histogram/README.md

 ## Usage

+### Dataests
 Download datasets with:
 ```bash
 $ python download.py --dataset MNIST SVHN CIFAR10
 ```

+### Just run and view
 Simpy run comparisons among the default activations including SELU, ReLU, and Leaky ReLU
 ```bash
 python script.py
 ```
+Note that this script will
+* Clean up the default directory *train_dir*,
+* Run three training jobs with the same settings of the model architecture, learning rate, dataset but only differing from the adapted activations (ReLu, Leaky ReLu, and SELU), and
+* Launch Tensorboard on the provided deault port (localhost:7007).

+### Use your own setting
+You can change several setting with the args including batch size, learning rate and its weight decay, dataset, activations, etc.

+Also, if you want to test other model architectures or other activations such as sigmoid or tanh, it's also easy.

+Her are some examples:

 Train models with different activation functions with downloaded datasets:
 ```bash
 $ python trainer.py --dataset MNIST --activation relu